jessesquires/jessesquires.com/_posts/2015-12-24-open-source-swift-weekly-3.md

 ### Mailing lists

 Andyy Hope started [a discussion](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151221/003819.html) around adding an `.allValues` static variable to enums, which would return an array of all cases in the enum.
 Looks like there is a lot of support for the idea so far.
-[Jacob Bandes-Storch](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151207/001233.html) also brough this idea up a couple of weeks ago.
+[Jacob Bandes-Storch](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151207/001233.html) also brought up this idea up a couple of weeks ago.
 I would definitely be in favor of this, as I've found myself writing this boilerplate multiple times. 👍

 Kevin Ballard [suggests](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151221/004223.html) a more formal "This Week In Swift" newsletter. 😁 Maybe I should go ahead and setup swiftweekly.org?